-Stephen Hawking is a busy guy.
-In just the past few months he has launched a $100 million initiative to hunt for alien life, fought to impose a ban on AI weapons, and shared the secret to escaping a black hole.
-In the middle of all that, he somehow managed to find time to conduct his first-ever Reddit AMA.
+Stephen Hawking was a busy guy.
+In the span of a few months, he launched a $100 million initiative to hunt for alien life, fought to impose a ban on AI weapons, and shared the secret to escaping a black hole.
+In the middle of all that, he somehow managed to find time to conduct his first-ever Reddit AMA in 2015.

 Unlike traditional AMAs, Hawking fans had to wait two months for his responses as the world-famous physicist answered questions at his own pace.
-Now his replies are finally up, and we know a little more about Hawking’s stance on artificial intelligence, pop culture and the universe’s greatest mystery: women.
+Here's what they learned about Hawking’s stance on artificial intelligence, pop culture, the universe’s greatest mystery, and more.

-1. HE THINKS AI IS RISKY, NOT EVIL.
+1. HE THOUGHT AI WAS RISKY, NOT EVIL.

 When one participant brought up his gripes with what he calls “The Terminator Conversation,” or the media-perpetuated belief that artificial intelligence may one day become evil, Hawking agreed that that’s not necessarily what we should be looking out for.
 "The real risk with AI isn’t malice, but competence,” he said.
 “You’re probably not an evil ant-hater who steps on ants out of malice, but if you’re in charge of a hydroelectric green energy project and there’s an anthill in the region to be flooded, too bad for the ants.
 Let’s not place humanity in the position of those ants.”
 Sounds like a good plan.